-We designed the stove together, providing technical guidance from our part.
-Initially, five different prototypes of the locally built stove were implemented in households to be tested and developed towards a final prototype.
-In this way Nova and the households worked together to design a stove that was well integrated into the dynamics of the local households.
-We also work together to take this stove to scale.
+We designed the stove together, providing technical guidance from our side.
+Initially, five different prototypes of the locally built stove were installed in households, to be tested and developed towards a final prototype.
+In this way Nova and the households worked together to design a stove that became part of a domestic practice and so was well integrated into the dynamics of the local households.
+We also worked together to take this stove to scale.

 The stove has been taken to more than 10 000 households, not by selling stoves as products, but through community projects where people were assisted to build their own stoves, and use them and maintain them on their own.
 Any given technical solution to a problem such as unsustainable wood use, that can also improve the quality of life of households, will only be used by residents when it functions within a domestic practice and has become part of the daily way of living.
 That can only be achieved if we, as people from outside the community, work with the households to design a tailor-made solution.